Jess607/Natural-gas-prediction/README.md

 # Data Gathering
 Data was gathered from the Energy Information Administration (EIA) website and ofx.com to create an independent dataset that was used for analysis and model building.

+# File Description
+The folder contains a jupyter notebook file that contains the python code implementaion and a csv file of the data gathered available for download for analysis.

+# Limitations
+* The greatest limitation to the study was the fact that the data gathered was quite sparse.
+Data gathered was taken from January 2001 to November 2021.
+This was to account for more recent economic occurrences in the last decade and also due to non availability of some data needed for analysis.

+* The prediction was carried out for long term natural gas price i.e, monthly which may not be as substantially useful as a daily or hourly prediction especially with regards to players in the natural gas market.